 If you’re making this recipe on it’s own, you’ll just cook the chicken in the curry!
 I promise it’s still a super quick meal that you can get on the table in 30 minutes, easily.
 The sauce is mild, creamy, and pretty kid-friendly.
 You can add some minced jalapeno if you do want more of a kick.
-The spice level may also vary with the brand of Thai red curry paste you use, so proceed with caution.
+The spice level may also vary with the brand of Thai red curry paste you use (this popular brand is not too spicy), so proceed with caution.

 Now…fish sauce.
-This ingredient is quite easy to find in most grocery stores, and definitely does add great flavor to this dish.
+This ingredient is quite easy to find in most grocery stores (or, of course, here), and definitely does add great flavor to this dish.
 If you have it on hand, definitely go for it.
 That said, if you don’t have any, and it just sounds weird to you, or not like something you’d use again, I say don’t bother.
 I’ve made this Thai red curry with and without it and loved it both ways.

 If you’re a stickler for authenticity though, you might disagree.
 For me, there’s a time and a place for authenticity and that time is not at 6:00PM on a weeknight when I need to get dinner on the table in 20 minutes before the famished toddler has a meltdown.
 But definitely do as you will!!
 I’m behind you either way :).

 - 1 lb boneless, skinless chicken thighs or breasts, sliced into strips (see note)

 - 1 1/2 inch piece fresh ginger, peeled and minced

 - 1 large clove garlic, minced